SitecorePowerShell/Book/security/README.md

 </sitecore>
 ```

 Gates with **Password** protection enabled prompt the user when no elevated session is available.
+When using Azure AD and or similar provider you should use the **Confirm** action.

 ![Elevate Session State](../.gitbook/assets/security-elevatedsessionstate-password.png)